AppImage/docs.appimage.org/source/introduction/software-overview.rst

 linuxdeploy_ is a simple yet flexible, plugins-based to use tool that can be used to create AppDirs and AppImages.
 It has been developed in 2018, and describes itself as an "AppDir creation and maintenance tool".

-linuxdeploy is planned to succeed of :ref:`linuxdeployqt`, and can be used in all projects that use :ref:`linuxdeployqt`.
+linuxdeploy is planned to succeed of :ref:`linuxdeployqt <ref-linuxdeployqt>`, and can be used in all projects that use :ref:`linuxdeployqt <ref-linuxdeployqt>`.
 The list of plugins is continually growing, providing solutions for bundling frameworks such as `Qt <https://github.com/linuxdeploy/linuxdeploy-plugin-qt>`__ as well as complete environments for non-native programming languages such as `Python <https://github.com/linuxdeploy/linuxdeploy-plugin-conda>`__.

 .. _linuxdeploy: https://github.com/linuxdeploy/linuxdeploy